+- Pohnpei State Fire Department

+- 911

-- Immediately call: - o Pohnpei State Fire Department - 320-2221 - COM-FSM Security & Safety - 320-2480 ext.
-167 - Know and understand the fire emergency and evacuation plan with these work place fire safety tips - o Plan at multiple escape routes from as many locations as possible - Check the emergency exit for clear escape - Ensure that window doesn't become obstacles; glass should be opened easily and screens should be swift removed. - Always remain calm and WALK, DON'T RUN. - If you cannot evacuate, - o Remain calm and put as much distance as possible between yourself and the fire - Seal all cracks with wet materials (towels, jackets) to prevent smoke from seeping into the room - o Wait at the window; shout for help and signal your location by waving the most visible object - Open window for air, but try not break it; you may need to close it if smoke begins to seep in. - Practice; can you feel your way out of the office and building with your eyes closed, or in the dark?
+- COM-FSM Security & Safety

+- 320-2480 ext.
+208 or Direct Line 320-7017

+- Know and understand the fire emergency and evacuation plan with these work place fire safety tips • Plan at multiple escape routes from as many locations as possible

+- Check the emergency exit for clearescape

+- Ensure that window doesn't become obstacles; glass should be opened easily and screens should be swift removed.

+- Always remain calm and WALK, DON'T RUN.

+- If you cannot evacuate, - Remain calm and put as much distance as possible between yourself and the fire - Seal all cracks with wet materials (towels, jackets) to prevent smoke from seeping into the room - Wait at the window; shout for help and signal your location by waving the most visible object - □ Open window for air, but try not break it; you may need to close it if smoke begins to seep in. - Practice; can you feel your way out of the office and building with your eyes closed, or in the dark?
 Do you know multiple escape routes?
 Do you know the low windows from which you could jump?
 Do you instinctively use the back of your head to feel a door's heat, and do you remain crouched down as close to the floor as possible.